valentinafeve/sofos/README.md

 ./main

 ```
-Now go is running on the port 3000.
+Now go is running on port 3000.

 > In order to rebuild the executable.